Moonlight-Panel/Docs/moonlight/dev/features/index.md

 ### Your first feature

 To start developing your feature, you need to add a new feature class.
-So add a class in the folder of your feature (for the folder structure, see here [[folderStructure]]).
+So add a class in the folder of your feature (for the folder structure, see here [folder structure](/moonlight/dev/folderStructure)).
 After that, add the following methods to the class and make it a subclass of `MoonlightFeature`.
 Also dont forget to modify the constructor

 ```csharp
 public class DummyFeature : MoonlightFeature